williamcfrancis/ai2ai-conversation-loop/README.md

 - **Voice Recognition and Speech Synthesis**: Converts human speech to text and generates audible responses, facilitating natural communication with the AI.
 - **Dynamic Topic Switching**: The conversation topic changes dynamically, driven by the AI or human interactions, ensuring the dialogue remains engaging and varied.
 - **Interactive GUI**: A graphical user interface displays the ongoing conversation, current system status, and provides visual feedback of AI and human contributions.
+- **Adaptive Response Timing**: Incorporates a variable playback delay to simulate more natural conversational pauses, making interactions feel more lifelike and less robotic
+- **Environmental Awareness**: Adjusts the speech recognition sensitivity dynamically based on the ambient noise level
+- **Moderator Intervention**: Features a silent moderator mechanism that can dynamically steer the conversation, initiate topic changes, or facilitate the transition between AI-to-AI and AI-to-human interactions.

 ## Contributions